earthly/website/blog/_posts/2024-01-30-showboaters.md

 ---
 *Following from [Rust, Ruby, and the Art of Implicit Returns](/single-expression-functions)*

 The Java I learned in university was Java 1.X, and the concepts were simple.
 "In Java, everything is an object," I was told.
-I mean, you had classes and abstract classes and interfaces, but really, objects were what we were supposed to focus on.

 So you'd do something like this a lot: